 He abandoned this line of enquiry, but it was taken up enthusiastically (if misleadingly) by Schopenhauer who reasoned, correctly, that of course I am and must be a thing-in-itself too.
 Because space and time do not apply to the thing in itself, because distinction and separation are meaningless to it, because it doesn’t come into or pass out of existence, then I am, and have always been, that which I experience.

-It’s an insane idea of course, but logic leads to it, instinct resonates with it, the finest minds in history and pre-history agree with it and it obliterates all the perplexing problems of philosophy.
+It’s an insane idea of course, but logic leads towards it13, instinct resonates with it, the finest minds in history and pre-history agree with it and it obliterates all the perplexing problems of philosophy.

 Take idealism and realism (also known, in another form, as the mind-body problem).
 Remember, idealism is the belief that nothing is real but the mind — that the ‘subjective’ I causes reality (or my experience of it, of the ‘body’), while realism (also known as materialism or, today, physicalism) is the belief that only the ‘objective’ world is real and that it, matter (or matter and energy), causes everything we perceive and experience, including ‘mind’.
 But if ‘cause’ cannot apply to the thing-in-itself, either the objective bodything out there I perceive or the subjective mindthing in here that I am, then both of these positions must be wrong.
 Cause and effect are created by the rational mind, so it is incoherent to say that objects or subjects cause the world.
 There is, ultimately, no such thing as cause.

-This has been reasonably clear since Kant and Schopenhauer explained it, but philosophers — and in their own way, ordinary people — still cling to idealism (aka solipsism) and materialism/physicalism (or scientism).
+This has been reasonably clear since Kant suggested it — although in fact Kant made the foolish mistake of assuming that the thing-in-itself causes representation of it — and since Schopenhauer explained it, but philosophers (and in their own way, ordinary people) still cling to idealism (aka solipsism) and materialism/physicalism (or scientism).
 The reason for this, well understood by Schopenhauer and mercilessly exposed by Nietzsche, is that ultimately philosophy is not chosen for rational reasons, but for psychological ones.
 It is true that Kant has no answer to Trendelenburg, it is true that Schopenhauer offers no argument for his assumption that ‘all causality is only in the understanding and for the understanding,’ but these are not the reasons that the reality posited by Kant-Schopenhauer is rejected, any more than the absurdities of religion and science are the reasons why they are rejected.
 Philosophy — all philosophy, whether of the lectern, the pulpit or the pub — is psychology.
 Idealism is held to because excuses the self (nothing really matters because nothing is really real) and materialism/physicalism justifies the self (I’m not responsible, the objective world is).
 The reason that transcendental idealism has never been popular is that it sweeps away these two comforting excuses, which most people spend most of their lives alternating between.

 But what remains?
 What, if we remove the illusory self and the illusory world, is there?
 Here we are at the bedrock, at the thing-in-itself.
 What is it and how can we ‘know’ or experience it if not through percepts and concepts?
 And here we arrive at the fundamental flaw in the philosophical diamond that Schopenhauer gave the world.
-He calls the thing-in-itself will, a word which, at various times in his writings he identifies as the thing-in-itself (the timeless, spaceless ground of all existence), as emotion (inner sense; both conscious and unconscious), as evolutionary instinct (genetic / animal urges which manifest as emotions), and as free will.
-Four completely different things!
+He calls the thing-in-itself will, a word which, at various times in his writings he identifies as the thing-in-itself (the timeless, spaceless ground of all existence), as emotion (inner sense; both conscious and unconscious), as evolutionary instinct (genetic / animal urges which manifest as emotions), as free will and as the subject.
+Five completely different things!

 It is this incredibly bleak and bloodthirsty picture of reality which has earnt Schopenhauer the title of the ‘philosopher of pessimism’.
 Intelligently reading his books shows otherwise, but there is no question that he gets off on morbidly detailing this aspect of the will, and of the horrors of the world.
 But then, not long after, he says that the will can be ‘silenced’ or ‘negated’, that I can know the thing-in-itself in all its transcendent mind-obliterating totality.
 But what is it that does the silencing?
 The will?
 If so Schopenhauer is saying that will needs to silence will in order to know will.
 Sometimes he says that ‘reason’ or the ‘intellect’ must do the recognising and silencing — precisely that part of the self that he correctly identifies as the most superficial and illusory.